-Please inclu ide the following: LETTER OF APPLICATION Write a letter of application to the Challenge Program Committee outlining what inspires you to explore new ideas, develop further understanding of what you learn in the classroom or drives your curiosity.
+PARENT / GUARDIAN: Please fill out the following form: REGISTRATION FOR Please include th te following correspondence: PARENT LETTER OF SUPPORT Write a letter of support for your child's application to the "Challenge Program Committee" State why you think your child is a good candidate for the program.
+Please limit your letter to two pages (written) or one page (typed).
+COPY OF YOUR CHILD'S MOST RECENT REPORT CARD.
+STUDENT: Please include th ne following: LETTER OF APPLICATION Write a letter of application to the Challenge Program Committee outlining what inspires you to explore new ideas, develop further understanding of what you learn in the classroom or drives your curiosity.
 Tell them why you would want to be part of the program.
 Tell them why you think you are suited for this program.
 Please limit your letter to two pages (written) or one page (typed).
 STUDENT INTEREST AND ACHIEVEMENT SURVEY To be completed by the student.
-Parents and teachers are encouraged to assist the student.
-WORK SAMPLES Please provide examples that represent your best work.
+Parents and teachers are encouraged to assist the student. □ WORK SAMPLES Please provide examples that represent your best work.
 Work samples are critical to our selection process. that All work needs to organized in a 1"binder or 1"portfolio organizer.
 Provide photographs of any material does not fit in the binder.
 Please show multiple angles/perspectives.
-Examples of work could include the following: Creative Writing □ Long term research or investigative project

-- Math work or Test - Sample of other creative work (e.g. art, photograph, drama, cartooning, etc.)
+Examples of work could include the following: Creative Writing Long term research or investigative project Math work or Test Sample of other creative work (e.g. art, photograph, drama, cartooning, etc.)

 Please sign and date each sample.
-All work samples will be available for pick up after the evaluation process February 6th - 16^{th,} 2023 from the school.
+All work samples will be available for pick up after the evaluation process February 20th - 27th, 2024 from the school.